kangzhai/PmliPred/README.md

 "PmliPredForPridiction.py" can be also used to predict a new plant miRNA-lncRNA interaction.
 The input must be the miRNA-lncRNA sequence and manually features at this version.
 The input format can be referred to "miR399-lnc1077" or "miR482b-TCONS_00023468", where the sequence is composed of the sequences of miRNA and lncRNA and the feature are combined by the features of miRNA and lncRNA.
 Here k-mer frequency and GC content are extracted by Python scripts, and number of base pairs and minimum free energy are extracted by Python scripts and RNAfold in ViennaRNA package.
 Install-ViennaRNA-2.4.10_64bit.exe is the installation of ViennaRNA package that contains RNAfold (a RNA secondary structure extraction tool).
 ViennaRNA package can be also downloaded from https://www.tbi.univie.ac.at/RNA/.

 In next update, we will organize these scripts to minimize the user's work and provide a file to predict a large number of interaction simultaneously.

-# Reference
-If you use the codes, please cite the reference as below.

-Qiang Kang, Jun Meng, Jun Cui, Yushi Luan, Ming Chen.
-PmliPred: a method based on hybrid model and fuzzy decision for plant miRNA-lncRNA interaction prediction.
-Bioinformatics, 2020, 36(10): 2986-2992. https://doi.org/10.1093/bioinformatics/btaa074